-Prerequisite: Italian 3 or three years of high school Italian with a grade of "C" or better.
+Prerequisite: Italian 3 with a grade of "C" or better.
 Note: Concurrent enrollment in Italian 8 is strongly recommended for nonnative speakers.
+Normally offered in the Spring semester only.

 Students practice complex grammatical structures and conceptual vocabulary in communicative activities that are culturally contextualized on the arts, the mass media, and contemporary social issues.
 Students analyze Italian literary texts and practice expository writing.
 Placement advisory: Italian 3 or comparable preparation.